Wizcorp/tina.js/CONTRIBUTING.md

 ## Code Style Guide

 * Make it consistant with the existing code.
-* Make sure jshint agrees with your code by running ```npm test```
+* Make sure jshint agrees with your code by running ```npm test```.

 ## Reporting issues
-1. Seach for existing issues.
-Your question or bug may have already been answered or fixed (do not duplicate issues).
+1. Search for existing issues.
+Your question or bug may have already been answered or fixed (try not to duplicate issues).
-2. If possible, try to include a reference to a live example (such as js fiddle).
+2. If possible, try to include a reference to a live example (such as JSFiddle).

 ## How to build
 Install the required packages using: